canonical/launchpad-manual/docs/developer/explanation/ideas-behind-launchpad/index.rst

 The ideas behind Launchpad
 ==========================

-Before writing a line of Launchpad code it helps to understand the foundational ideas behind the platform, what it aims to achieve and how.
+Before you start contributing to Launchpad, it helps to understand the foundational ideas behind the platform, what it aims to achieve and how.

 .. toctree::
    :maxdepth: 1